Department of Technology

 ITT 281 Internet Web Site Development

 This course develops a basic understanding of and skill in the design, development, and maintenance of Web sites.
 Topics include Internet fundamentals, Web site design methods, XHTML, cascading style sheets, HTML editors, FTP, site maintenance, intellectual property issues, and working with clients.
-Students will develop sample Web pages and associated design documents, and maintain a Web site on a server.
+Students will develop sample Web pages and associated planning documents, and maintain a Web site on a server.
 It is assumed that students will have a working knowledge of personal computers.
+Offered fall and spring semesters.
 Cr 3.

 ITT 282 Computer-Aided Design

 An introduction to computer-aided design systems and their relationship to design, drafting, production, and documentation processes.
 Emphasis is on understanding and utilizing computer-aided design (CAD) hardware and software.
 The course focuses on basic 2D and 3D functions as they generally apply to computer-aided design applications.
 Lecture and lab.
 Prerequisites: computer proficiency and interpretation of technical drawings.
 Prerequisite: ITT 181 or instructor permission.
+Offered fall and spring semesters.
 Cr 3.

 ITT 311 Telecommunications